The Girl in the Hayloft

 Noreen, standing about an inch taller than me, was wearing thick glasses, ironed jeans, and sticking out gently in her neat yellow blouse.
 She kept gazing toward the loft.
 I moved away from her, over to help Abraham dab the Pioneer livestock oil on Midnight's raw backbone.
 I hoped she'd soon forget about exploring the loft with me.
 It wasn't that I didn't think she was real pretty; she just didn't fit those quiet country girls that I'd been dreaming about up there.
 It crossed my mind that she could fade out my dreams, and then the hayloft wouldn't be my special place anymore.

 She took a couple of steps, stood beside me.
 "Please," she begged.
-"Will you take me up there?"
+"Will you take

 Her perfume smelled rich, too, like a flower garden beside a mansion.
 I held hard to the reins, because the healing oil, like the late May evening, was hot.
 Midnight felt the stinging on his sore, jerked his head up and then was still.
 Then Abraham, powerful, barrel-chested, blew out one of his heavy breaths, like he'd done all those dreaded times he'd gotten mad with Mama and me.
 He wrenched the lines from my hands and said in a strange polite voice: "Your mama never did teach you proper manners, did she, boy?"